Abel-A/Poor-mans-winrar/README.md

 Bugs:
-    Infer: resource acquired by call to `open() issues.

 Issue: I used open inside getopt() to parce arguements.
 It's possible for a resource leakage since you may end up exiting the program early upon receiving an invalid argument.

 Fix:  save the paths to any specified input and output files during the getopt() loop, then open the files outside the loop.